This is my farewell to Lingvist.

 - Total words: 374

-You can clearly tell that I started with French when I was at a higher level, since in about half the time I'd learned more words, though the number of words is also limited by how many there are in the course.
+You can clearly tell that I started with French when I was at a higher level, since in about half the time I'd learnt more words, though the number of words is also limited by how many there are in the course.
 I think when I first finished the French course, it had under 5000 words as well.

 And yes, I wasn't kidding when I said I barely used it for Spanish.
 As a reference, doing 100 cards (with the audio on) takes about half an hour.
 That means I likely only did it for 5 days.